Coeur d’Alene Audubon has been dedicated to protecting birds since 1990.

 Audubon Adventures

-For over 25 years, local Audubon members have monitored and collected data from fifty bluebird nest boxes along the Hoodoo Valley Bluebird Trail, located 20 miles north of Coeur d’Alene.
-Through installation, monitoring and maintenance of these boxes, we are able to gather valuable data about bluebird populations in our area, while also helping to protect and restore their numbers.
+For over 25 years, local Audubon volunteers have monitored and collected data from fifty bluebird nest boxes placed in the beautiful Hoodoo Valley north of Coeur d’Alene.
+This project gathers valuable data about bluebird populations in our area while also helping to protect and restore their numbers.
 These nest boxes have also provided nesting opportunities for both Tree and Violet-green Swallows.
 The boxes are monitored from the first arrival of the birds until the hatchlings have all fledged.
 Teams of volunteers monitor the trail each week and the data is sent to e-bird at the Cornell Lab of Ornithology at Cornell University.
+Volunteers cite this project as one of their favorites and many of our volunteers have been doing this for over a decade!
+Interested in auditing a bluebird visit to learn more about how you can participate?
+Contact us at contact@cdaaudubon.org.

 Christmas Bird Count